Be The Change at Homestead Hills

 What excites you the most about this position and this company?

 I never know what my day will be like when I walk into work, for some that might be scary but for me it creates a mini adventure.
-Senior Living Communities believes in trying something new, every day.
+Homestead Hills believes in trying something new, every day.
 Within my position I am free to try something new whenever I see fit, at the benefit of our Members.
 As the Wellness Director, I am fully supported by our Executive Director as well as my Home Office Supervisor!

-What is your favorite thing about working for Senior Living Communities?
+What is your favorite thing about working for Homestead Hills?

 The whole Homestead Hills family, my teammates make everyday a great one.
 I am proud to be a part of our Leadership Team at Homestead HIlls.
 Each day we work to provide the quality care that our Members deserve.
 Our Members bring joy to each day of the week.
 They care about me and treat me as if I am a member of their family!
 I often tell people who ask me about my work that I have a lot of grandparents that I get to spend every day with!